-These are easy to do logic-wise (except expiration, which may require a schema update).
+These are easy to do logic-wise.
 Avoiding dictionary based passwords like "secret" is a little harder to do well, but such simple passwords are anyway mitigated by the above 5 rules, and dictionary words have the advantage that they are easier to remember (when not using password keepers).

 This can also run during login, so that passwords created before the checker was put in place will also be checked.
 Optionally it can enforce that bad passwords be changed immediately.